mevansam/chef-knife-bmc/README.md

 ### List Servers
 #### Description
-This command list all servers from a customer account at baremetalcloud.
+This command lists all servers from a customers account with baremetalcloud.

 #### Parameters